-Moreover, proprietary CMS is often customized to meet the specific needs of the business, and typically includes customer service and system setup.
+Moreover, proprietary CMS is often customised to meet the specific needs of the business, and typically includes customer service and system setup.

 But, if you want to enhance or customize any part of your website, you are limited as you can only use available modules and functionalities.
 Consider also that licenses tend to be costly.

-#4 Choose the CMS that looks into the future
+#4 Choose the CMS for business that looks into the future

 Even if your website is currently covering all devices, it’s important to consider other possibilities that you haven’t yet looked into, but could benefit from it in the future.

 Why?
 Artificial intelligence and virtual reality are emerging as the content of/for the future.
 Such content in the form of AR/VR is already taking a significant position in the content industry, and users are more and more drawn to it.
 The same is true with custom ecommerce development as more and more users are expecting personalised shopping experience.

 Soon you’ll have to cover this content form as well.
 Your business website will have to be optimized to share and distribute AV/VR content.